TiagoPdaS/Previsao-with-React/README.md

-# Previsao-with-React
+# Previsao-with-React <br>

-My application is made in React JS, using Vite,
+My application is made in React JS, using Vite, <br>
-I'm using the API - openweathermap.org,
+I'm using the API - openweathermap.org, <br>
 and for my helper in this API, I'm using the AXIOS library.